DeMoorJasper/Maltrail/advanced_docs.md

 Maltrail expects plugins to have a function named `plugin`, this function takes in three argument `packet`, `config` and `trails`.

 A plugin should only return a single event per run, as it takes in only one packet at a time.
-Maltrail will decide which event gets assigned to the package based on accuracy, severity and the plugin order (ordered from high priority -> low priority).
+Maltrail will decide which event gets assigned to the packet based on accuracy, severity and the plugin order (ordered from high priority -> low priority).

 Example: